 If you or a loved one has suffered because of a hospital’s negligence, contact Greg Coleman Law’s experienced medical malpractice lawyers in Knoxville for a free, no obligation consultation.
 We have a strong record of success helping victims of negligence obtain the justice and compensation they deserve.

-Below, our Knoxville personal injury lawyers discuss when a hospital can be held liable for medical malpractice:
+Below, our Tennessee personal injury lawyers discuss when a hospital can be held liable for medical malpractice:

 The Health Care Provider is an Employee

 Hospitals are liable for any action committed by a health care provider or staff member employed by the medical facility.

 However, many hospitals hire health care providers who are not actual employees and work as an independent contractor.
 This means the hospital does not control how the health care provider operates and is not fully responsible when he or she has made an error.

 Hospitals often try to avoid liability by claiming that the healthcare provider is an independent contractor.
 To determine if a health care provider is an employee or independent contractor, consider the following factors:

 - What is the level of control the hospital has over the health care provider?